 Set Boundaries with Your Ex — Maybe your Ex is calling, texting or dropping by for reasons of their own.
 While it’s healthy to maintain a friendly post-divorce relationship, it’s OK and helpful to your recovery to set boundaries.
 You can say something like, “I’m glad we’re able to stay friendly and, I need some space.
 Let’s touch base in (pick a time–30 days, three months, etc).
 Please don’t text or call unless it’s an emergency (or it’s about logistics/kids).”

 Put Your Friends on Notice—Your friends may be used to you sharing about your Ex.
 Let them know you’re working on evicting your Ex from your thoughts.
 And, for the foreseeable future, you want them to support you by limiting talk about your Ex.

 Use Replacement Thoughts—When you start down the rabbit hole of thinking of your Ex, notice and ask yourself, “Do I want to be thinking about X right now?”
 Having some replacement thoughts handy as a palate cleanse to move in a new direction can help.
 Something like, “It’s OK that X came into my mind just now.
 I lovingly release myself from thinking about X.” Or “I allow myself to let go of thinking about X right now.
 I can think about X later if I want to.”
-With practice, you’ll get very good at noticing when your mind wonders to your Ex and it will get easier to redirect.
+With practice, you’ll get very good at noticing when your mind wanders to your Ex, and it will get easier to redirect.